geomesa/geomesa-tutorials/geomesa-quickstart-hbase/README.md

  * zookeeper-3.4.6.jar
  * commons-configuration-1.6.jar

-(Note the versions may vary depending on your installation.)
+Note: the versions may vary depending on your installation.
+In addition, for Hadoop 2.6.0+, ``htrace-core-<version>.jar`` is also required.

 The HBase data store requires the configuration file `hbase-site.xml` to be on the classpath.
 This can be accomplished, for example in Tomcat, by placing the file in